MethodsOfMachineLearning/cabs/README.md

   m = m_new
 ```

-The MNIST example (examples/run_cabs_mnist.py) for a full working example using
+The MNIST example (examples/run_cabs_mnist.py) is a full working example using
 ``feed_dict``.

 ### Reading Data from Files